spmasterman/tutor-directory/README.md

 Don't give SUPER_ADMIN to anyone apart from people that know what they are doing, else you'll be restoring from a backup quite frequently.
 I would make it a DevOps only set of privileges.
-But that means DevOps must take care of user administration too.
+But that means DevOps must take care of user administration too... up to you.

 Changing roles around is pretty simple - check the app/config/security.yml file you can see that a hierarchy of roles is defined at the top, and the URLs that can be accessed down the bottom - so add new roles at your leisure.
 They don't